uvaai/pdp/_schedules/2 Minor Computational Science/index.md

 : This is about how readable your code is for other people.
-For example, using clear variable names, adding comments and adding whitespace to separate blocks of code, all can help with the readibility.
+For example, using clear variable names, adding comments and adding whitespace to separate blocks of code, all can help with the readability.

 If you've completed the entire module and your code produces the correct output, your grade starts at 6.
 The remainder of your grade is then